rayattack/pidentity/README.md

 ```

 ### Contract Rules &amp; Conditions
-Great, now we know how to build a contract and tell it what actions and content it identifies.
+Great, now we know how to build a contract and tell it what actions and content `.to('a-unique-id-for-content')` it identifies.
 But a contract is useless if we have no way of specifying the
-`content`, `contract`, and `context` conditions for which the contract is valid.
+actual `content`, `contact`, and `context` data for which the contract is valid.

 #### Controlling Access Based On Content